Aquarius Water Conditioning Blog

 Your Water Softener

-Sometimes, if your sodium-based water softener is damaged or malfunctioning, it can cause your tap water to taste salty.
-The good news is that this is usually able to be fixed by repairing the water softener.
+Sometimes, if your sodium-based water softener is damaged, malfunctioning or settings need be adjusted it can cause your tap water to taste salty.
+The good news is that this is usually able to be fixed by repairing or adjusting the water softener.

 Ridding Your Water of a Salty Taste